zbentley/classeur-api-client/README.md

 Node.js client for the REST API of http://classeur.io/

-[Classeur](http://classeur.io/) is an online writing and collaboration platform by the authors of [StackEdit](https://stackedit.io/).
+[Classeur](http://classeur.io/) is an online writing and collaboration platform by the creators of [StackEdit](https://stackedit.io/).
 In addition to a web and desktop UI, it provides a read-only REST API. `classeur-api-client` is a simple object-oriented [Node.js](https://nodejs.org) library for interacting with that API.

 If you just want to download content out of Classeur, or if you want to see this module get used, you might be interested in my [classeur-downloader](http://zbentley.github.io/classeur-downloader/versions/latest) script and NPM module.